ngopalak-redhat/nri/README.md

 [contrib/kustomize](contrib/kustomize).
 See plugin-specific documentation for detailed examples.

+The [policy-validator](contrib/kustomize/policy-validator) plugin provides validation policies for container adjustments made by other NRI plugins.

 > [!CAUTION]
 > Use at your own risk.
 The kustomize overlays provided in this repository is
 > offered as a convenience for testing and demonstration purposes.